Francis Severeyns

 Francis Severeyns (born 8 January 1968 in Westmalle), nicknamed Cisse, is a Belgian former professional footballer who played as a striker for Royal Antwerp, Pisa S.C., KV Mechelen, FC Tirol Innsbruck and K.F.C.
 Germinal Beerschot.
 He was the Jupiler League top scorer in 1988 with 24 goals.
 He played seven matches for the Belgium national team.
-Whilst at Antwerp he helped them to the 1993 European Cup Winners' Cup Final, in which he scored to tie the game at 1–1, although they went on to lose 3–1 to Parma.
+Whilst at Antwerp he helped them to the 1993 European Cup Winners' Cup final, in which he scored to tie the game at 1–1, although they went on to lose 3–1 to Parma.

-He also played for Royal Cappellen in the Third division A.

-Currently, he plays for KV Westmalle, in the Belgian Provincial leagues.
+He also played for Royal Cappellen in the Third division A. Aged 47, the striker ended his career in 2015 with KV Westmalle, in the Belgian Provincial leagues.